NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Galleri/Home/FHIR-Assets/Profiles.page.md

 - {{pagelink:Home/FHIR-Assets/All-Assets/Profiles/UKCore-Observation.page.md}}
 - {{pagelink:Home/FHIR-Assets/All-Assets/Profiles/UKCore-Specimen.page.md}}

-<br>The profiles are provided for implementation guidance:
+<br>The profiles are provided for implementation guidance:<br/><br/>
-- it is not neccessary to reference the profile in the Resource.meta.
-Reference: {{pagelink:Home/Examples}}
+Note - it is not neccessary to reference the profile in the Resource.meta.